 - Review list of available speakers.

-Advisor (1 open position) will serve two years with a third-year option and will:
+Advisor (2 open positions) will serve two years with a third-year option and will:

 - Provide support drafting business plans, setting goals and analyzing the feasibility of executing the plans;